simonmichael/hledger_site/src/ledger.md

 Compared to hledger, Ledger has

-- assisted lot tracking for investment transactions
-- a data format supporting embedded code (value expressions, python expressions..)
 - more speed with large files
+- support for embedded code in journals (value expressions, python expressions..)
 - a C++ API.

 hledger can read Ledger's files, and vice versa, if you avoid using tool-specific syntax.